hpi-swa-teaching/SWT-18-Group-02/packages/Autocorrect-Core.package/ACFeedback.class/README.md

 Form to send feedback to the Autocorrection developers.
-This is simply a copy of the SquitFeedback class originating in the GitBrowser for Squeak
+This is simply a copy of the SquitFeedback class originating in the GitBrowser for Squeak!

 Instance Variables
 	author:			<String>
 	message:		<String>
 	title:			<String>